Liangqiong/liangqiong.github.io/_pages/about.md

  <span style="color:blue;font-weight:bold;"> I am looking for self-motivated Postdocs, Ph.D. students, and remote interns to join my group in Fall 2026.
 Please drop me an email if you are interested. </span>

 Previously, I was a postdoctoral research fellow at Stanford University and the University of North Carolina at Chapel Hill.
 I obtained my joint Ph.D. degree in University of Chinese Academy of Sciences and City University of Hong Kong.
-My research interests span the area of artificial intelligence, computer vision and medical imaging processing, with a special focus on
+My research interests span the area of artificial intelligence, computer vision and medical imaging processing.
-1) deep learning-driven image acquisition and reconstruction, and 2) the development of trustworthy medical AI systems from imperfect medical data.

 ***RECENT NEWS***
 * 2025-07: One paper accepted to ACM MM 2025.